salvedojuliao/course-vue/notes.md

         <li v-for="num in 10">{{num}}</li>
       </ul> -->
       - Key is a non HTML atribute, it is undestood by vue, it is good for using with v-for;

+      - Summary:

+        - Conditional Content:
+            - v-if (and v-show) allows you to render a content only if a certain contition is met
+            - v-if can be combined with v-else and v-else-if (only on diret sibling elements!)

+        - Lists:
+            - v-for can be used to render multiple elements dynamically
+            - v-for can be used with arrays, objects and ranges (numbers).

+        - v-for Variations:
+            - You can extact values, values and indexes or values, keys and indexes
+            - if you need v-for and v-if, DON'T use them on the same element.
+Use a wrapper with v-if instead

+        - Keys:
+            - Vue re-uses DOM elements to optimize performance -> This can lead to bugs if elements contain state
+            - Bind the jey attribute to an unique value to help Vue identify elements that belong to list content